THE BROOKLANDS YEARS

 I remember it being credited by our lecturer for having a specifically well-lit scene that gave the illusion of a sunrise bursting through a window onto the set.
 A happy accident but that’s more or less all he had to say on it.
 All of the talent were film students who had extremely little to no acting experience and that only added to the cringe worthy humour.
 The evil antagonist eventually gets defeated by way of being thrown in the river from ‘near’ whence it came.
 When the hero eventually figures out the connection between her outgoing calls and the ridiculous deaths of her friends, she figures the best solution is to give it what I called the Jumanji treatment.
 The original Jumanji featured the protagonists throwing the board game that had plagued them the whole movie, into the river in the hope it would be gone forever but inevitably it washes up on a beach to claim its next victims.
 We more or less went with that ending only instead of the infamous drums beating their way into the credits, we had a ringtone.
 The audio levels were so high at this point it burst the eardrums of anyone watching it and it is the last thing you remember about the film, which is probably a good thing.

 Overall it was a delightful mess of things that didn’t quite make a lot of sense but a real joy to watch, if only for its trashiness.
+Everyone put in a lot of effort and lots had been learned.
+For example, I have just been informed that the title of the film is actually ‘No Signal’.
+Much better.

 This was an extremely fun project of mine where the brief was to design a controversial ad campaign for an existing product of our choosing.
 I felt that condoms were a pretty taboo subject between teens and teachers so it felt logical to pick Durex as my fictitious client.
 I really wanted to freak people out, make them laugh but also inform them about the dependable specifics of their Extra Safe condom brand.
 Lots of ideas presented themselves, most of which were too difficult or too expensive for us for poor students to make.
 And so the Extra Strong campaign came to be.